ILA Professional Staff

 Karen Terradura, Kindergarten Teacher

-Marion Baudry, Junior-K Teacher
+Marion Baudry, Preschool and Junior K Teacher

 Marion was born and raised in France, in the Jura, near the Swiss border.
 She studied at the University of Franche-Comté where she obtained a Bachelor’s degree in Modern Literature before succeeding in the competition for Professor of Schools at the IUFM of Besançon.
 For fourteen years she has been teaching children from three to ten years of age.